dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 #### Clone the Raspberry Pi OS to the Internal SSD

-Once you're logged in to your Raspberry Pi, run:
+Once you're logged in to your Raspberry Pi:

 1. Pull down the `rpi-clone` repository.